alchemy-fr/Phraseanet/README.md

 > Note : This install will be made with default password for all services.
-> Except for a test, This is VERY important to customise .env file and define your own password.
+> Except for a test, This is VERY important to customize .env file and define your own password.